chef/chef-server/docs-chef-io/content/server/upgrades.md

 #### Upgrading to 14.8

-Chef Infra Server 14.8 upgraded PostgreSQL from 9.6 to 13.3.
-The 14.8 upgrade process requires a one time downtime for vacuuming, upgrading, and re-indexing the database.
-The entire upgrade operation takes approximately 1 minute per 1000 nodes.
-This process may take longer depending on your server hardware and the size of the node objects in your Chef Infra Server.
+Chef Infra Server 14.8 upgrades PostgreSQL from 9.6 to 13.3.
+The 14.8 upgrade process requires a one-time downtime to vacuum, upgrade, and re-index the database.
+The entire upgrade operation takes approximately one minute per 1000 nodes.
+This process may take longer depending on your server hardware and the size of the node objects on your Chef Infra Server.

 ##### Database Preparation

-1. We recommend running `VACUUM FULL` on the PostgreSQL database if you don't have automatic vacuuming set up.
+1. Run `VACUUM FULL` on the PostgreSQL database if you don't have automatic vacuuming set up.
 This process will reduce the size of the database by deleting unnecessary data and speeds up the migration.
-The `VACUUM FULL` operation takes around 1 to 2 minutes per gigabyte of data depending on the complexity of the data.
-Additionally, the `VACUUM FULL` operation requires additional free disk space at least as large as the size of your database.
+The `VACUUM FULL` operation takes around 1 to 2 minutes per gigabyte of data depending on the complexity of the data, and requires free disk space at least as large as the size of your database.

     ```bash
     /opt/opscode/embedded/bin/vacuumdb --all --full
     ```

-1. To allow for a full restoration to a previous release in the event of a failure, we recommend backing up the PostgreSQL database before upgrading.
+1. Back up the PostgreSQL database before upgrading so you can restore the full database to a previous release in the event of a failure.
 See [Backup and Restore]({{< relref "server_backup_restore" >}}) for additional information.

 ##### Upgrade Steps

 Follow the Chef Infra Server upgrade instructions below.

-##### Post-upgrade Steps
+##### Post-Upgrade Steps

 Reindex the Chef Infra Server: